KristianJS/BifiltPH/README.txt

 Code to carry out analysis of topological structure in the phase space of a dynamical system.
-In particular, to compute persistent 1-cycles (i.e. loops) and visualise sensible representatives of these.
+In particular, to compute persistent 0-cycles (i.e. components) and persistent 1-cycles (i.e. loops) and visualise sensible representatives of these.
 Done using a bifiltration across density-distance space.

 This code was the basis for all the analysis carried out in the paper "A topological perspective on regimes in dynamical systems" by